All Episodes

 I think we need to be judicious and cautious and take our time with it.

-And I I do I am concerned not only about that, about the women, the victims being lost, but also just the environment of hostility and the division between the sexes that I see happening and how that creates a breakdown in society and the distrust that we have between people and the relationships that are being broken.
+And I am concerned not only about that, about the women, the victims being lost, but also just the environment of hostility and the division between the sexes that I see happening and how that creates a breakdown in society and the distrust that we have between people and the relationships that are being broken.

-I actually think that that long term is the biggest problem that's gonna come out of this is a breakdown of relationships and you cannot if you don't have freedom and relationships and you don't have a commonality of trust, you cannot have a democracy.
+And you cannot, if you don't have freedom and relationships and you don't have a commonality of trust, you cannot have a democracy.

 And God, you were so honest.

-And it's guys, I was afraid for you for being that honest.
+And it's, guys, I was afraid for you for being that honest.

-But you said here's a little secret that we have to say out loud.
+But you said, here's a little secret that we have to say out loud.

-Women love the sexual interplay they experience with men and they relish men desiring their beauty.
+Women love the sexual interplay they experience with men, and they relish men desiring their beauty.

-Now that ad starred this beautiful Kara, I can't remember her last name.
+Now, that ad starred this beautiful Kara, I can't remember her last name.

 She's just stunning, honest to God.

-But the ad that was running on YouTube had men say, Hey, nice shoes, nice shoes.
+But the ad that was running on YouTube had men say, hey, nice shoes, nice shoes.

 And that they considered cat calls sexist.